Azure/ALZ-Bicep/docs/wiki/AzureMonitorBaselineAlerts.md

 ## Azure Monitor Baseline Alerts
 <!-- markdownlint-restore -->

-At present, [Azure Monitor Baseline Alerts (AMBA)](https://azure.github.io/azure-monitor-baseline-alerts/) is not integrated into the ALZ-Bicep repository.
-However, this integration is underway and will soon be available.
+### Deprecation Notice for AMBA Guidance

+> [!WARNING]
+> The guidance for Azure Monitor Baseline Alerts (AMBA) provided here is specific to the **classic** version of the ALZ Bicep Accelerator, which has been deprecated.
+It is not integrated into the newer version of the ALZ-Bicep Accelerator, but integration is currently in on the roadmap for the near future.

-If you prefer not to wait for this integration, you can deploy AMBA as a standalone deployment.
-This might be the optimal choice and also aligns with familiar scenarios, especially if you initially deployed the ALZ-Bicep framework using the PowerShell or Azure CLI scripts provided within the module READMEs.
-Follow the guidance provided in the [AMBA documentation](https://azure.github.io/azure-monitor-baseline-alerts/patterns/alz/deploy/Introduction-to-deploying-the-ALZ-Pattern/) for deployment.
+In the meantime, if you prefer not to wait for this integration, you can deploy AMBA as a standalone deployment.
+This option may be optimal, particularly if you initially deployed the classic ALZ-Bicep framework using the PowerShell or Azure CLI scripts found in the module READMEs.
+Follow the guidance provided in the [AMBA documentation](https://azure.github.io/azure-monitor-baseline-alerts/patterns/alz/deploy/Introduction-to-deploying-the-ALZ-Pattern/) for standalone deployment.

-Alternatively, if you wish to integrate Azure Monitor Baseline Alerts into your existing [Accelerator](https://github.com/Azure/ALZ-Bicep/wiki/Accelerator) deployment, follow the guidance provided in the following sections.

-> **Warning:**
-> The following guidance offers a simplified version of the integration and may differ from the final integration.
-This is provided for immediate solution.

 ## Pre-Requisites